NJ2612/Brain_Tumor_Detection_System/README.md

 # README

 ## Dataset Installation
-The dataset used in this project is the BrATS2021 dataset This dataset can be downloaded using the lines of code below:
+The dataset used in this project is the BrATS2021 dataset.
+This dataset can be downloaded using the following code:

 ```python
 import kagglehub